• Skip to primary navigation

 When Your Body’s Signals Win Out and You “Give In”

-It’s likely that anyone who has ever restricted their intake has experienced at least one occasion of overeating (real or perceived).
-In fact, anyone who goes too long without eating can experience overeating, even if they’re not restricting their intake (it’s even been found to be the case in animal studies!).
+It’s likely that anyone who has ever restricted their intake has experienced at least one occasion of eating food in abundance (whether that abundance is real or perceived).
+In fact, anyone who goes too long without eating can experience eating past the point of comfortable fullness, even if they’re not restricting their intake (it’s even been found to be the case in animal studies!).
 Again, it’s a normal biological response to seek food when supply is not matching demand.

 This is why it’s so incredibly important to listen to our internal cues.
-When we ignore those cues, not only can it lead to overeating, but each time you push away those internal cues, you cause your body to lose trust in you.
+When we ignore those cues, not only can it lead to eating past the point of comfortable fullness, but each time you push away those internal cues, you cause your body to lose trust in you.

 Honoring your body’s hunger signals is so important because in doing so, you and your body can trust one another.
 When your body can’t trust you to fuel it, it panics and overcompensates with extreme signals in an attempt to get what it needs.
-And in turn, those extreme signals may cause behaviors like overeating which then causes you to distrust your body.
+And in turn, those extreme signals may cause behaviors like eating past the point of comfortable fullness which then cause you to distrust your body.
+You begin to believe you’re ‘out of control’ around food or a ‘food addict.’
+In reality, this is simply your body trying its best to survive.

-Your job is to really tune into and listen to these.
+Your job is to really tune into these gently hunger signals and honor them to keep that trust in place.

 So How Exactly Can I Honor My Hunger?